In this lesson you will learn:

 Dashboard viewer role

-Stakeholders need to view your movies dashboard to use the insights.
+Stakeholders need to view your dashboard to use the insights.
 They must not edit dashboards or access the instance directly.
 Which role should you assign?

 -